In This Article

 Supported Networks

-Similarly, the Trezor Model One supports Bitcoin, Litecoin, and Dogecoin – but isn’t compatible with Monero or EOS.
+Decentralized crypto wallets will often support multiple networks.
+However, the specific networks will vary depending on the provider.
+For example, the Trezor Safe 5 supports Bitcoin, Litecoin, and Dogecoin, but it isn’t compatible with Monero or EOS.
 You should also check that custom tokens can be added manually.
 This is important when investing in new coins that the wallet doesn’t initially list.
 Custom tokens can be added by pasting the project’s smart contract address.

 Security Features